AshishMundle/cloud-devops/AWS S3 static website hosting/README.md

 Hosted a static website directly on AWS S3 — covering the full manual workflow of enabling static hosting, managing bucket permissions, and making objects publicly accessible.
 Also reviewed how this same setup can be automated end-to-end using Terraform with CloudFront in front of it, though the automated version was instructor-demonstrated rather than something I ran myself this round.

-> **Disclaimer:** The site content itself (name, bio, experience stats, contact details) comes from an unedited third-party portfolio template used only to demonstrate the S3 hosting workflow.
+> **Disclaimer:** The site content itself (experience stats, contact details) comes from an unedited third-party portfolio template used only to demonstrate the S3 hosting workflow.
 It does not represent my actual experience, credentials, or contact information.

 ## Topics Covered